 - 9.4.1.
 At the beginning of a Rule Action, if any player fulfills any of the losing conditions stipulated below, all players that fulfill the losing condition lose the game.
 This is a check type Rule Action. - 9.4.1.1.
-If a player has four (4) or more cards in his or her level, that player fulfills a losing condition of the game. - 9.4.1.2.
-If a player has no cards in his or her deck and his or her waiting room, that player fulfills a losing condition of the game.

-9.5.
-Resolving a Character with Insufficient Power
+If a player has four (4) or more cards in their level, that player fulfills a losing condition of the game. - 9.4.1.2.
+If a player has no cards in their deck and their waiting room, that player fulfills a losing condition of the game. - 9.5.
+Resolving a Character with Insufficient Power 9.5.1.

-9.5.1.
 If a character's power is zero (0) or lower, that character is moved to the waiting room of that character's owner.
 This is a check type Rule Action.

 9.6.
-Resolving Multiple Characters
+Resolving Illegal Cards in Zones

 - 9.6.1.
-If a stage position has multiple characters on it, all characters except the very last character to be placed in that stage position, are put into their respective owner's waiting room.
+If a non-character card is on a stage position, or a non-climax card is in the climax area, it is put into its owner's waiting room.
 This is a check type Rule Action. - 9.6.2.
-If, for any reason, there is a stage position where the last character to be placed consists of multiple characters being placed on it at the same time, all characters on that stage position are put into their respective owner's waiting room.
+When multiple characters are placed on a stage position, or when multiple climax cards are placed on a climax area, all of those cards on that zone, other than the card that was placed last, are put into their owner's waiting room.
+This is a check type Rule Action. - 9.6.2.1.
+If there are multiple cards that were placed last, all those cards are put into their owner's waiting room.

 9.7.
-Resolving Multiple Climax

-- 9.7.1.
-If a climax area has multiple climax placed on it, all climax in that climax area, except the very last climax to be placed there, are put into their respective owner's waiting room.
-This is a check type Rule Action. - 9.7.2.
-If, for any reason, there is a climax area where the last climax to be placed consists of multiple climax being placed on it at the same time, all climax on that climax area are put into their respective owner's waiting room.

-9.8.
 Resolving an Unaffiliated Marker

-9.8.1.
+9.7.1.
 If, for any reason, a marker area has cards in it while its corresponding stage position has no characters on it, all cards in that marker area are put into their respective owner's waiting room.
 This is a check type Rule Action.

-9.9.
+9.8.
 Resolving a Refresh Point

-9.9.1.
-If a player's Refresh Point is one (1) or more, that player moves the top card of his or her deck to his or her clock, and his or her Refresh Point is reduced by one (1).
+9.8.1.
+If a player's Refresh Point is one (1) or more, that player moves the top card of their deck to their clock, and their Refresh Point is reduced by one (1).
 This is a check type Rule Action.